One new COVID-19 case reported in Windsor-Essex

 The Windsor-Essex County Health Unit in Windsor, Ont., on Tuesday, Aug.
 4, 2020.
 (Chris Campbell / CTV Windsor)

-WINDSOR, ONT. -- There is just one new case of COVID-19 in the region, according to the Windsor-Essex County Health Unit.
+WINDSOR, ONT. -- The Windsor-Essex County Health Unit reports just one new case of COVID-19 in the region.

 There have been 76 deaths related to COVID-19 in Windsor-Essex.
 Fifty-three deaths are related to residents in retirement or long-term care homes and two are related to migrant workers.